-Here, we talk through the signs of separation anxiety in dogs and the ways you can look to minimise it as your new daily routines take shape for you and your furry Zoom call buddy.
+Here, we talk through dog separation anxiety symptoms and the ways you can look to minimise them as your new daily routines take shape for you and your furry Zoom call buddy.

 What is dog separation anxiety and its symptoms?

 Anxiety is an emotional response that happens when we feel nervous or fearful about past events or what might happen in the future.
 Separation anxiety in dogs happens when a dog gets highly stressed when they’re left alone.
 They will be worried that you’ve gone and may not return (possible for rescue dogs that may have experienced this in the past), or they may just be frustrated without you there.
 You might see some of the following behaviours in your pet, which they normally don’t show: